aws-samples/cfn101-workshop/workshop/content/intermediate/templates/dynamic-references/_index.md

               return "Hello World!"
 ```

+Create a CloudFormation stack to provision resources you described and updated in the template.

-You can find the full solution at `code/solutions/dynamic-references/lambda_memory_size.yaml` example template.
+You can find the full solution in the `code/solutions/dynamic-references/lambda_memory_size.yaml` example template.

 {{% /expand %}}